-While Electron does bring with it a significant overhead, there is currently no official and native Window applications for Home Assistant so you might be willing to give Home Assistant Desktop a try.
+While Electron does bring with it a significant overhead, there is currently no official and native Home Assistant application for Windows, so you might be willing to give Home Assistant Desktop a try.
 You could, of course, also create a shortcut for the Home Assistant web app and place it in your taskbar, but this alternative might be a bit quicker.

 How Home Assistant Desktop works